ARMmbed/mbed-os/tools/test/examples/README.md

 Number of failures = 0
 ```

-after the compilation stage, a `test_spec.json` file will be generated, later this file will be consumed by GreenTea tests, which is going to test the compiled example on hardware platform.
+After the compilation stage, a `test_spec.json` file is generated.
+Later, Greentea tests will consume this file.
+They test the compiled example on hardware platform.